United States Department of Justice Environment and Natural Resources Division

 The United States Department of Justice Environment and Natural Resources Division (ENRD) is one of seven litigating components of the U.S. Department of Justice.
 ENRD's mandate is to enforce civil and criminal environmental laws and programs protecting the health and environment of the United States, and to defend suits challenging those laws and programs.
+In 2026, the division was renamed to the Energy and Natural Resources Division.

 History

 The richness and complexity of the Division's history is inseparable from the larger story of the growth and changes of American society in the 20th century.
 In the early 1900s, Americans struggled to balance competing interests stemming from westward expansion, preservation of natural spaces, resource disputes on public and Tribal lands, and other related issues.
 As a result, disagreements began to erupt over these complex issues.
 In November 1909, Attorney General George Wickersham signed a two-page order creating "The Public Lands Division" of the Department of Justice to address the critical litigation that ensued.
 He assigned all cases concerning "enforcement of the Public Land Law", including Indian rights cases, to the new Division, and transferred a staff of nine – six attorneys and three stenographers – to carry out these responsibilities.

 As the nation grew and developed, so did the responsibilities of the Division, and its name changed to the "Environment and Natural Resources Division" (ENRD) to better reflect those changes.
 Today, the Division, which is organized into ten sections, has offices in Washington, D.C., Boston, Denver, Sacramento, San Francisco and Seattle, and a staff of over 600 people.
 It currently has approximately 7,000 active cases and matters, and has represented virtually every federal agency in courts in all 50 states and U.S. territories.